pbeshai/tidy/website/docs/api/tidy.md

 ## distinct

 Removes items with duplicate values for the specified keys.
 If no keys provided, uses strict equality for comparison.
+You may also think of this as reducing a dataset to just unique values for the specified columns.

 ### Parameters